You’re trying really hard to focus on studies.

 The Husband Who Wanted Water and the Wife Who Knew How to Get It Done

 There once was a man who wished to had water.
 He went out, chose a spot at random and started digging.
 After 15 minutes, he got bored.
 “Damn!
 There’s no sign of water yet; I think this is not the right spot.
 Let’s find another one.”

 He left that spot and started digging at another place, and pretty soon, he was bored again.
 Once more, he was searching for the “right” spot.

-And it kept happening.
-He looked here; he looked there – all for the right spot.
-But guess what, he finally ended up with no water.
+The man relentlessly kept looking for the right spot.
+And guess what, he ended up with no water.

 With a lowered head and a gloomy face, he went back home and told his wife everything.

 The wife took a deep breath, closed her eyes as if she was trying to see something inside.
 A smile came on her face, but, she kept silent.

 Next morning, she went out, sifted through several spots and chose one that she felt was “right”, and started digging.